threddyrex/dnproto/README.md

 - GetPdsInfo - lists things on their PDS
 - GetPlcHistory - checks their PLC history - make sure that the account isn't active in multiple places
 - StartFirehoseConsumer - make sure you can connect to their PDS (I've seen this fail)
+- DescribeRepo - check that it looks ok

 Also you can query the DID for moderation labels: